-The WIC's evaluation process involves reviewing the ETPL application requirements submitted to the Office of Contracts and Procurement’s (OCP) eSourcing system.
-Only training programs from providers who meet the requirements to conduct business with the District of Columbia will be reviewed by the WIC.
-The WIC’s program evaluation process includes a comparison of the proposed occupational training curriculum with the District’s Demand Sectors and Occupation List, verification of a current educational license (for public, private or CBO providers) from the Higher Education Licensure Commission or appropriate state equivalent, review of program performance outcomes, and, if necessary, a site visit conducted at the training facility.
+The WIC's evaluation process involves review of the ETPL application materials submitted through the DC Works website by both the WIC Staff and members of the WIC Board.
+Upon determination of eligibility, training providers must meet requirements deeming them suitable to conduct business with the District of Columbia.
+The WIC’s program evaluation includes a comparison of the proposed occupational training curriculum with the District’s Demand Sectors and Occupation List, verification of a current educational license (for public, private or CBO providers) from the Higher Education Licensure Commission or appropriate state equivalent, review of program performance outcomes, and a site visit, conducted at the training facility.
 Please note that all training programs approved for the District's ETPL must be directly aligned with the District's Demand Sectors and Occupation List.
 Training providers interested in joining the ETPL are encouraged to download the application below.

 Instructions on How to Apply for the District's ETPL

 Training Providers can download the ETPL application at the link below.

 - Eligible Training Provider Application (Part 2) – Vendor Suitability Documentation